-Join us on June 1st from 5:30 to 8:30 PM on an adventure through societal problems to the power of the arts and the power we, as individuals, have in making a difference.
+the way we see the world.
+Join us on April 26th from 5:30 to 8:30 PM on an adventure through societal problems to the importance of special education to the power we, as individuals, have in making a difference.

 Haneen is an exchange student from Pakistan, and is currently a sophomore at Wilson High School.
 Besides being heavily involved in Model UNs since the age of 11, she has worked towards gender equality in her country through various means of activism.
 Having seen women behind cooking stoves her entire life, she aspires to introduce the concept of dreams and ambitions to these women to help them strive beyond that.
 In addition to her non-profit that works against the patriarchy, Haneen is also very fond of pushing cultural boundaries that curtail women in her country.
 And, of course, Haneen is immensely disappointed that she’s deemed unfit for marriage as her society sees it, as she was truly looking forward to her arranged spouse.